OS2G/Intro-To-Linux/README.md

 # Welcome to the 80s
-An introduction to Linux and making it work on the world's worst operating system (Windows).
+An introduction to Linux and making it work on ~~the world's worst operating system,~~ Windows.

 ## What is Linux?
 ### An operating system